The Champions League has featured some of the best goalscorers in history.

-As you can see from our table below, Cristiano Ronaldo is the top scorer in the history of the Champions League (including the European Cup) and the Real Madrid star is closely followed by his arch-rival, Barcelona's Lionel Messi.
+As you can see from our table below, Cristiano Ronaldo is the top scorer in the history of the Champions League (including the European Cup).
+He is closely followed by his arch-rival, Lionel Messi.

 Champions League/European Cup all-time top 20 goalscorers: